 Click on the chart to take you to the article on the detailed Product Test of the various boosters.
 The bottom line is that the High Power External and the 1W Desktop Antenna fared the best.
 But how would they stack up when we add in the other criteria from our survey such as price, ease of use, etc?

 Each of the factors from the Product Testing Feedback were incorporated into the test and then rated.
 More important factors were weighted higher than less important ones.
 Here's a summary:

 The bottom line?
 If you want the ultimate in range and speed, it has to be the High Power External Antenna.
 Even though it is best mounted on the roof or ladder, the benefits are immediately apparent.
 If you need something more portable and affordable, then the 1W Desktop Antenna is a great all round performer and offers exceptional value for money.

 Both of these WiFi booster solutions are available from TechnoRV.
-Call or email and ask for Phil.
+Call or email and ask for Eric.